thebarty/meteor-denormalization/README.md

 *thebarty:denormalization*

-This package makes denormalization easy for you: Simply define your denormalizations within your [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) and let it do all the magic.
-"One-to-many"-, "many-to-one"- and "many-to-many"-relations are supported out-of-the-box.
+This package makes denormalization easy for you: Simply define your denormalizations within your [SimpleSchema](https://github.com/aldeed/meteor-simple-schema) and let it do all the magic. "one-to-one"-, "one-to-many"-, "many-to-one"- and "many-to-many"-relations are supported out-of-the-box.

 The package will then automatically denormalize the data between the specified collections and keep them in sync on ``insert``-, ``update``- and ``remove``-commands.